boldingd/EclipsePhaseContent/Kainouda2035.md

 > **Apotheotician**: They won a *simple* majority, but that's not enough to declare yourself *empress*.
 >
 > There, ah, has been some discussion of trying to add some other kind of "break" to the process, so that doesn't happen again.
+>
+> **Plasmage**: Right, but they still *won*.
+> More than a third of your population voted, and more than half of the people who voted, voted for a meme-Empress.
+>
+> **Apotheotician**: In our defense, we aren't he only society that's seen memetic movements have an actual political impact.

 The Cooperative does perform a few important "governance" functions: it organizes the jobs guarantee, using that pool of labor to help execute public works; it spends money, collected from dues and revenues, to fund programs useful to its members; and it limits and regulates certain types of contracts and microcorps.